ietf-wg-cellar/matroska-specification/notes.md

 * PAL broadcast/DVD: 1000000000ns/(50/1.000) = 20000000ns
 * N/ATSC broadcast: 1000000000ns/(60/1.001) = 16683333ns
 * hard-telecined DVD: 1000000000ns/(60/1.001) = 16683333ns (60 encoded interlaced fields per second)
 * soft-telecined DVD: 1000000000ns/(60/1.001) = 16683333ns (48 encoded interlaced fields per second, with "repeat_first_field = 1")

 ### Default Values

-The default value of an element is assumed when not present in the data stream.
-It is assumed only in the scope of its upper-element (for example Language in the scope of the Track element).
-If the upper element is not present or assumed, then the element cannot be assumed.
+The default value of an Element is assumed when not present in the data stream.
+It is assumed only in the scope of its Parent Element (for example `Language` in the scope of the `Track` element).
+If the `Parent Element` is not present or assumed, then the Element cannot be assumed.

 ### DRM